DataDog/dd-trace-php/dockerfiles/ci/xfail_tests/README.md

 This file explains why we decided to disable specific PHP language tests.
 Investigations for tests disabled before this file was created are not present.

+---

+# Categories of tests

+## Object/resource ID skips

+The following tests are marked as skipped due to the test relying on a hard-coded resource or object ID.
+All of these IDs change when the PHP tracer is enabled due to the objects/resources created in the `ddtrace.request_init_hook`.

+- `ext/sockets/tests/socket_create_pair.phpt`
+- `ext/zip/tests/bug38943.phpt`
+- `ext/zip/tests/bug38943_2.phpt`
+- `Zend/tests/bug80194.phpt`

+## Random port selection

+Many tests choose a random port to start up a service.
+Many of these tests have been updated to not used a random port in more recent PHP versions, but we skip these tests in older versions of PHP because they often choose a port that is already in use in CI.

+- `ext/sockets/tests/socket_connect_params.phpt` ([Fixed](https://github.com/php/php-src/commit/3e9dac2) in PHP 7.4)

+## Fail even with no tracer installed

+The following tests fail even when the tracer is not installed.

+- `ext/mcrypt/tests/bug67707.phpt` (PHP 7.1 only)
+- `ext/mcrypt/tests/bug72535.phpt` (PHP 7.1 only)
+- `ext/standard/tests/streams/stream_context_tcp_nodelay_fopen.phpt` (PHP 7.1+)

+## Deep call stacks (PHP 5)

+On PHP 5, certain tests can have intermittently deep call stacks that are deep enough to trigger the warning: `ddtrace has detected a call stack depth of 512`.

+- `Zend/tests/bug54268.phpt`

+---

+# Specific tests

 ## `ext/pcntl/tests/pcntl_unshare_01.phpt`

 Disabled on versions: `7.4` (it wasn't there on [7.3-](https://github.com/php/php-src/tree/PHP-7.3/ext/pcntl/tests)).